realworldocaml/book/book/imperative-programming/README.md

 - Discussing how language-level issues like order of evaluation and weak polymorphism interact with OCaml's imperative features

 The scope and sophistication of the material here is an indication of the importance of OCaml's imperative features.
-The fact that OCaml defaults to immutability shouldn't obscure the fact that imperative programming is a fundamental part of building any serious application, and that if you want to be an effective OCaml programmer, you need to understand OCaml's approach to imperative programming.<a data-type="indexterm" data-startref="PROGimper">&nbsp;</a>
+The fact that OCaml defaults to immutability shouldn't obscure the fact that imperative programming is a fundamental part of building any serious application, and that if you want to be an effective OCaml programmer, you need to understand OCaml's approach to imperative programming.